Reda96R/push_swap/README.md

 }
 ```

-the next step is to push all the numbers in a , till the last three numbers, but before every push, we’ll make our calculations so we push that number in the right place with the minumum operations possible, for that we’ll devide our working into three steps
+the next step is to push all the numbers in a , till the last three numbers, but before every push, we’ll make our calculations so we push that number in the right place with the minimum operations possible, for that we’ll divide our work into three steps

 ### Finding the right place: